Should The U.S. Try To Negotiate With The Taliban?

 General Petraeus also talked today about the importance of reconciling with some members of the Taliban.
 As he put it, to convince the insurgents to become part of the solution.

-General DAVID PETRAEUS (Central Command): We've already seen cases where lower and midlevel Taliban leaders have indeed sought to reintegrate.
+DAVID PETRAEUS: We've already seen cases where lower and midlevel Taliban leaders have indeed sought to reintegrate.
 And there have been more in recent days, small numbers here and there.

 BLOCK: So, what exactly does reintegrate mean?
 For an answer we're joined by Steve Coll.
 He's president of the New America Foundation here in Washington, and a journalist who has written extensively about Afghanistan.
 Welcome back to the program.